skymavis/waypoint-iOS/README.md

 Parameters:

 * `address`: the URL of Mavis ID.
 This is the base URL for all API calls.
-* `clientId`: the client ID registered in Mavis ID settings in the Developer Console.
-This is used to identify your application.
+* `clientId`: the client ID registered in Mavis ID settings in the [Developer Console](https://developers.skymavis.com/console/applications).
+This is used to identify your app.
 * `chainRpc`: Ronin's RPC URL.
 In this example, the Saigon testnet.
 For more information, see [RPC endpoints](https://docs.skymavis.com/ronin/rpc/overview#rpc-endpoints).
 * `chainId`: the ID of the blockchain network.
 In this example, it's set to `2021` for the Saigon testnet.
 For the Ronin mainnet, use `2020`.

 ## Usage

-* All functions of the SDK return a `string` in the format of the deeplink schema that you registered in the Mavis ID settings in the Developer Console.
+* All functions of the SDK return a `string` in the format of the deeplink schema that you registered in the Mavis ID settings in the [Developer Console](https://developers.skymavis.com/console/applications).
 * You can parse strings using the `parseDeepLink` utility function or do it manually.
 For more information, see [Utilities](#utilities).

 ### Authorize users